citp/privacy-policy-historical/c/co/com/competitionhunter.com.md

-**Competition Hunter is a brand managed by Accolade Publishing Limited (“Accolade” or “We”).**
+**Competition Hunter is a brand managed by DLG Limited (“DLG” or “We”).**
-Accolade takes the issue of personal data and privacy extremely seriously and is registered as a Data Controller with the Information Commissioner’s Office, and as such your information will always be safeguarded through our adherence to the Data Protection Act 1998, and the Privacy and Electronic Communications Regulations (2003) to ensure that the information you provide to us is safe and only used for the purposes stated in the opt-in statement and this Privacy Policy.
+DLG takes the issue of personal data and privacy extremely seriously and is registered as a Data Controller with the Information Commissioner’s Office, and as such your information will always be safeguarded through our adherence to the Data Protection Act 1998, and the Privacy and Electronic Communications Regulations (2003) to ensure that the information you provide to us is safe and only used for the purposes stated in the opt-in statement and this Privacy Policy.

 This Privacy Policy (together with our Terms of Use at www.CompetitionHunter.com/static/terms-of-use ) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (the “Act”), the Data Controller is Accolade Publishing Ltd. We are registered in England Company No. 05228102, our registered office is King’s Buildings, Lydney, Gloucestershire GL15 5HE.
-Accolade Publishing has several brands within their product portfolio including Competition Hunter, ThePrizeFinder, TheBingoFinder, ThePrizeFinderBingo, Compers News, Compers Update, Compers Weekly.
+For the purpose of the Data Protection Act 1998 (the “Act”), the Data Controller is DLG Ltd. DLG Ltd. is a subsidiary of DM plc.
+Registered in England and Company No. 06742075.
+Registered Office: Green Heys, Walford Road, Ross on Wye, HR9 5DB.
 **
 Information we may collect from you
 **
 Competition Hunter is keen to ensure that the principals of our opt-in when your data is collected are clearly explained.
-The information you volunteer to Competition Hunter and that Accolade holds about you, will be shared and used to appropriately target offers and marketing communication from Competition Hunter, from our clients, from our selected third party partners and from Accolade and its other brands.
+The information you volunteer to Competition Hunter and that DLG holds about you, will be shared and used to appropriately target offers and marketing communication from Competition Hunter, from our clients, from our selected third party partners and from DLG and its other brands.
 Marketing communication may be through email, mailing, telemarketing and SMS/MMS, depending on which contact channel information you have volunteered.
 You may also receive marketing calls via automated voice broadcast over the telephone.

 Some questions on our Registration Form and our own competitions are specific to our named sponsors, and by expressing a positive interest in their brand or products you are also agreeing to contact from them.
 By volunteering your phone number you are agreeing to telephone contact by these named sponsors.
 You may subsequently need to contact these named sponsor brands directly if in the future you decide to opt-out of further communication from these brands.

-By registering on our site and entering competitions promoted by Competition Hunter or other brands within the Accolade portfolio, we may collect and process the data you have provided.
-This includes information provided at the time of registering to use our site, subscribing to our service, entering Accolade branded competitions, posting material or requesting further services.
+By registering on our site and entering competitions promoted by Competition Hunter or other brands within the DLG portfolio, we may collect and process the data you have provided.
+This includes information provided at the time of registering to use our site, subscribing to our service, entering DLG branded competitions, posting material or requesting further services.

 Your data may be used for analytical purposes.
 Your data may also be used in conjunction with data we may have received from other sources in order to improve personalised and targeted communications, and we may share information with other companies for the same reason.

 Your data may be shared and combined with other companies who hold your personal data, and we may use information from other sources to add to data we already hold.
 This information may help us to improve our ability to service your needs on a personalised basis, by helping us to learn more about you and your purchasing habits and allowing us to let you know about offers you might be interested in.

-Your data may be used for data validation, enhancement, information verification, suppression, tracing and to the extent permitted by law, individual reference or lookup services, by Accolade and third parties.
+Your data may be used for data validation, enhancement, information verification, suppression, tracing and to the extent permitted by law, individual reference or lookup services, by DLG and third parties.

-Accolade may also receive information about you when you register on one of our affiliate or partner sites, or when you take part in a special promotion for one of these affiliates or partners.
+DLG may also receive information about you when you register on one of our affiliate or partner sites, or when you take part in a special promotion for one of these affiliates or partners.
 If you have registered with Competition Hunter through one of our third party partner sites, it is possible that the third party site may also retain your data, but only in accordance with the terms and conditions as published by them on their site.

 Please Note: Our site contains links to external websites of companies hosting competitions, partners, partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.
 **